OlivierdenOuden/CDS-ECMWF/README.md

 # CDS-ECMWF ERA5

-The ECMWF ERA5 database has migrated to the Climate data store, CDS https://cds.climate.copernicus.eu/#!/home.
-To download ERA5 data a couple of steps need te be taken before.

 ### Install cds - key

-Since the database migrated, we have to move with them.
-Meaning we need a new API-key to request the data.
+We need a new API-key to request the data.
 Also some software updates and script modifications are needed:

 1. Create account:
 https://cds.climate.copernicus.eu/#!/home
-Since ECMWF migrated the database we need an account for this database, and thus an account.
 2. Agree licence:
 https://cds.climate.copernicus.eu/api-how-to
-Link the account to the licence of agreement.
 3. Create API:
 Log in, and recieve the API-key.
 Store this key in the file $HOME/.cdsapirc (in your Unix/Linux environment).